BASE Jumping Course in Twin Falls, Idaho

 Large Landing Area

-The open landing area along the Snake River Canyon give students a forgiving environment to learn canopy control.
+The open landing area along the Snake River Canyon gives students a forgiving environment to learn canopy control.

 Together these factors make Twin Falls one of the best places to begin structured BASE training.